pglushkov/GettingCleaningData_CourseProject/README.md

 manner, step-by-step.
 Although, there are some alterations to the task workflow, that author of the code found reasonable:

 * Step 2 is not directly performed on the dataset from Step 1.
 Instead we just find features of interest and memorize their column indices.
-Actual extraction of feaatures of interes is performed on a final tidy-dataset.
+Actual extraction of features of interest is performed on a final tidy-dataset.
 * Step 3 is not directly performed on the dataset from Step 1.
 We will perform this absolutely necessary and very important action on the final tidy dataset.
 * Step 4 is also not directly performed on the dataset from Step 1.
 This another reasonable and sane action will be issued on the final dataset as well.